JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7997 days**.

-And here is a just a random fact -  **Leather skin does not have any smell.
-The leather smell that you sense is actually derived from the materials used in the tanning process**.
+And here is a just a random fact -  **India used to be the richest country in the world until the British invasion in the early 17th Century**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)